 where $c_{\rm s}(\mathbf{r})$ denotes the local speed of sound.
-This proposes that the spatial region around the obstacle where the flow becomes locally supersonic can be considered as the effective spatial extent of the obstacle in terms of vortex shedding.
+This suggests that the spatial region around the obstacle where the flow becomes locally supersonic can be considered as the effective spatial extent of the obstacle in terms of vortex shedding.
 We thus define the effective obstacle diameter $D_{\rm eff}$ as the transverse width of the locally supersonic region (along the $y$--direction).

 To gain insight into the flow structure around a penetrable obstacle, we examine the spatial distributions averaged over time of the density $\overline{\rho}(\mathbf{r})$ and velocity $\overline{\bm{v}} (\mathbf{r})$.
 The exemplary data in the case of $v_0>v_\mathrm{th}$ are shown in Fig.~\figref{fig:supersonic}.
-The density of condensate $\overline{\rho}$ exhibits a slight suppression compared to that of a stationary flow behind the obstacle due to the trail of the shed vortices downstream (Fig.~\figref[a]{fig:supersonic}).
+The density of condensate $\overline{\rho}$ exhibits a slight suppression compared to that of a stationary flow behind the obstacle due to the trail of the shed vortices downstream [Fig.~\figref[a]{fig:supersonic}].
 The average flow speed $|\overline{\bm{v}}|$ in Fig.~\figref[b]{fig:supersonic} clearly reflects the influence of these vortices: downstream of the obstacle, a low--velocity region develops where the background flow is partially canceled by the vortex-induced flow, while on the upstream side of the obstacle center the flow velocity is locally enhanced.

 Given that we are interested in determining the supersonic region {\it before} vortex shedding, it is desirable to estimate the velocity field without the chaotic wake induced by shed vortices.
 This can be done by calculating the compressible (irrotational) component of the velocity field \(\bm v_{\rm irr}(\mathbf r)\)~\cite{navon_Nature_2016, reeves_Phys.Rev.Lett._2015, musser_Phys.Rev.Lett._2019}.
-According to Helmholtz decomposition, $\bm{v} = \bm{v}_{\mathrm{irr}} + \bm{v}_{\mathrm{sol}}$ with $\nabla \times \bm{v}_{\mathrm{irr}} = 0$ and $\nabla \cdot \bm{v}_{\mathrm{sol}} = 0$.
-Because the contribution from vortices is isolated in the solenoidal component $\bm{v}_{\mathrm{sol}}$, \(\bm v_{\rm irr}\) cleanly separates the compressibility-driven instability from vortex-induced fluctuations.
-Because vortex nucleation is triggered by compressibility-related instabilities, it is physically more relevant to base \(D_{\rm eff}\) on the compressible component.
+According to Helmholtz decomposition, $\bm{v} = \bm{v}_{\mathrm{irr}} + \bm{v}_{\mathrm{sol}}$ with $\nabla \times \bm{v}_{\mathrm{irr}} = 0$ and $\nabla \cdot \bm{v}_{\mathrm{sol}} = 0$.Since the vortex contribution is confined to the solenoidal component \(\bm{v}_{\mathrm{sol}}\), \(\bm v_{\rm irr}\) provides a clear separation between compressibility-driven instabilities and vortex-induced fluctuations.
+As vortex nucleation is initiated by instabilities associated with compressibility, it is therefore more physically meaningful to define \(D_{\rm eff}\) in terms of the compressible component.